 MVP in Insurance

-A minimum viable product (MVP) has just enough features to satisfy early customers and can provide feedback for future.
-It should also show prospective value to keep initial clients – they need to see and believe in the vision of final product.
+What is MVP?
+Although colloquially, this acronym is usually used to refer to the Most Valuable Player, in the business world, it always means Minimum Viable Product.
+It refers to a solution that has just enough features to satisfy early customers and provide feedback for the future.
+The MVP should also demonstrate prospective value to retain initial clients – they need to see and believe in the vision of the final product.

 The basics